ragibasif/dotfiles/.github/ISSUE_TEMPLATE/temp.md

 ---
-name: Add a Changelog
+name: Add a Dependency Checker
-about: Create a changelog to track changes in the repository.
+about: Enhance the `install.sh` script to check for required dependencies.
-title: "[Documentation] Add a changelog"
+title: "[Enhancement] Add a dependency checker"
-labels: documentation, good first issue
+labels: enhancement, scripting
 assignees: ''

 ---

 ### Description
-Create a `CHANGELOG.md` file to track changes, new features, and bug fixes in the repository.
+Enhance the `install.sh` script to check for required dependencies (e.g., `git`, `stow`) and provide installation instructions if they are missing.

 ### Tasks
-- Document recent changes and future plans.
+- Add dependency checks for each tool.
-- Use a standard format (e.g., Keep a Changelog).
+- Display helpful error messages with installation instructions.

 ### Additional Notes
-- Update the changelog with each release.
+- Ensure the script works on Linux, macOS, and Windows (WSL).